Dark oxygen

 Dark oxygen production refers to the generation of molecular oxygen (O_{2}) through processes that do not involve light-dependent oxygenic photosynthesis.
-The name therefore uses a different sense of 'dark' than that used in the phrase "biological dark matter" (for example) which indicates obscurity to scientific assessment rather than the photometric meaning.
-While the majority of Earth's oxygen is produced by plants and photosynthetically active microorganisms via photosynthesis, dark oxygen production occurs via a variety of abiotic and biotic processes and may support aerobic metabolism in dark, anoxic environments.
+While the majority of Earth's oxygen is produced via photosynthesis, dark oxygen production occurs via a variety of abiotic and biotic processes and may support aerobic metabolism in dark, anoxic environments.

-The metallic nodule theory for dark oxygen production in particular is controversial, with scientists disagreeing about their validity.
+The theory for dark oxygen production by manganese nodules on the abyssal seafloor is controversial.

 Abiotic production

-Abiotic production of dark oxygen can occur through several mechanisms, such as:
+Abiotic production of dark oxygen can occur through mechanisms including: